natalieagus/50002/docs/Hardware/a_basics-of-info.md

 ## Abstraction: A General Purpose Computer

 Logic gates form the <span class="orange-bold">bedrock</span> upon which general-purpose computers are built, translating fundamental digital principles into versatile computing capabilities.
-By implementing basic operations like AND, OR, and NOT at the hardware level, these gates enable computers to perform complex calculations and decision-making processes efficiently.
+By implementing basic operations like AND, OR, and NOT at the hardware level, these gates enable computers to perform **complex** calculations and decision-making processes efficiently.

 {:.important}
 This foundational hardware logic allows developers to abstract away from the physical electronics to focus on software development.

 In practical terms, this means that *instead* of manually constructing circuits in a lab for specific tasks, programmers can write flexible and sophisticated Python code that the computer interprets and executes using its underlying logic gate-driven architecture.
-Thus, the intricate arrangement of logic gates in a computer's hardware directly empowers the high-level programming and software applications that drive modern technology, seamlessly bridging the gap between electronic design and software functionality.
+Thus, the intricate arrangement of logic gates in a computer's hardware directly enables the high-level programming and software applications that drive modern technology.
+It bridges the gap between electronic design and software functionality.

 ## [Information and uncertainty](https://www.youtube.com/watch?v=IicB30kA3pY&list=PLklpDKpv-EBj1agIq4vB1iB6ahMT8_2A_&index=1&t=1761s)